 - word of mouth If you can get a recommendation of a teacher/studio from a like minded friend this is an excellent place to start.
 You have a ready made connection to the instructor and studio.

-- arrive early There will be a little bit of paperwork to complete and a few extra minutes will give you the chance to familiarize yourself – well, find the restroom and water fountain location, at least!
+- arrive early There will be a little bit of paperwork to complete before your first yoga class.
+A few extra minutes will also give you the chance to familiarize yourself – well, find the restroom and water fountain location, at least!

 - choose beginner Not because I’m saying you’re no good at yoga before you’ve even started!
 A beginners class is always a good place to start (or level 1/intro class/new to yoga or however else a studio describes it).
 No matter how athletic, fit or flexible you may be, a beginners class will give you a better understanding of the poses and important alignment points at an easier to follow pace.